The (non-uniform) Hrushovski-Lang-Weil estimates: Preliminary reductions

 Here $\Spec(K')^{(p^n)}$ is the $p^{n}$ Frobenius twist of $\Spec(K')$ with respect to $K$.~Lemma \ref{relative_frobenius_etale} implies that $\Spec(K')^{(p^n)}$ is isomorphic to $\Spec(K')$ under the relative Frobenius (with respect to $\Spec(K)$).~Thus the lower square in Diagram \ref{field_Frobenius_etale_1} is isomorphic to

-Since the inseparable degrees of $L/K$ and $L/K'$ are the same,~transitivity of base change applied to the Diagram \ref{field_Frobenius_etale_1} implies that it suffices to prove the lemma for $L/K'$.~Thus we are reduced to proving that if $L/K$ is a purely inseparable extension of degree $p^n$,~then the natural morphism $(\Spec(L)^{(p^n)})_{\text{red}} \to \Spec(K)$ is an isomorphism.
+Since the inseparable degrees of $L/K$ and $L/K'$ are the same,~transitivity of base change applied to the Diagram \ref{field_Frobenius_etale_1} implies that it suffices to prove the lemma for $L/K'$.~Thus we are reduced to proving that if $L/K$ is a purely inseparable extension of degree $p^n$,~then the natural morphism $(\Spec(L)^{(p^n)})_{\text{red}} \to \Spec(K)$ is an isomorphism.~This is immediate.